 What is Samsung’s V-NAND?

-With the 6th generation, V-NAND, Samsung has decreased the cell size by up to 35% from the normal 3D NAND.
-Clearly, Samsung has advanced manufacturing techniques, and for NAND Flash, they use a technology called channel-hole etching technology which helps to to create many layers of billions of interconnected cells simultaneously.
-The latest V-NAND comes in the double-stack structure which allows for great layer count without increasing the layer count a lot.
-Samsung has made many other improvements for enhanced performance and better I/O functions.
+With the 6th generation V-NAND, Samsung has reduced the cell size by up to 35% compared to the standard 3D NAND.
+Samsung employs advanced manufacturing techniques, utilizing a technology called channel-hole etching for NAND Flash, which enables the creation of multiple layers of billions of interconnected cells simultaneously.
+The latest V-NAND comes in a double-stack structure, which allows for a high layer count without significantly increasing the layer count.
+Samsung has made numerous other improvements to enhance performance and improve I/O functions.

 Does V-NAND work just like the normal 3D NAND?

 The working principles of both 3D NAND and V-NAND are the same.
-However, V-NAND offers faster read/write times because of the more space between the cells (vertically).
+However, V-NAND offers faster read/write times due to the greater space between cells (vertically).

 Both technologies write data by trapping electrons in a floating gate or charge trap (only charge trap in modern NANDs).
 When data is written, the voltage threshold is altered to represent stored bits.
 Now, just like the 3D NAND, V-NAND can be modified from SLC to MLC, TLC, and QLC.